sangokey/minesweeper/README.md

 If the number of bombs and the number of flags do not match, user loses the game.
 Otherwise, guesses are correct and user wins.
 The algorithm complexity is **O(m\*n)**.

-## Game Instructions
-1. First click cannot be a mine, if it is then the game restarts automatically.
-2. From the main page, click on a difficulty level.
-3. Top left shows the the number of bombs left to find.
-4. Top right shows the time counter.
-5. The middle shows the status of the game: thumbs up for on-going game, thumbs down for lose, crown for win.
-6. You can click the middle icon to restart the game within the same difficulty.
-7. You can navigate to the main menu (to choose another difficulty) or quit the game using the buttons on the bottom.

 ## Contents
 I have provided one file and one image folder: